nayefmuhiar/buttercloud-rails-3-template/README.md

 ### Overview
 ---
 * Sets up the app with your choice of Ruby and gemset
+* Sets up the app for postgres database
 * Removes Rails default files (index.html, rails.png)
 * Removes timestamps from migrations
 * Sets up a Git Repo